Ukendio/jecs/docs/api/world.md

 ## Functions
 ### new
-Creates a new world (necessary step to utilize the methods of the class)

 `World` utilizes a class, meaning JECS allows you to create multiple worlds.
 ```luau
 function World.new(): World